-Workplace accidents and occupational diseases are not uncommon.
+Workplace accidents and occupational diseases are not uncommon, so it is important that your are reporting a work injury.
 Under the workers’ compensation insurance a work injury usually entitles some monetary benefits following such accidents.
 These benefits are supposed to cover them for the medical expenses incurred and probable time off work even in the future.

 Under Florida laws, businesses and companies that employ three or more workers, including part-time workers, have an obligation to carry workers’ compensation insurance.
 Workers’ comp is intended to ensure that compensation for workplace injuries is straightforward, but this is not always the case.
 Employees often face obstacles like denial of claim, and working with a workers’ comp attorney could help avoid such issues.

-At Florida Workers Compensation Lawyer Coalition, our lawyers offer professional and aggressive legal representation to ensure that you receive your deserved monetary benefits if you have been injured while on the clock.
-Call us today at (954) 448-7355 to speak to one of our Brandon workers’ compensation lawyers to find out the benefits that you are entitled to and the reporting process.
+At Florida Lawyers 360, our lawyers offer professional and aggressive legal representation to ensure that you receive your deserved monetary benefits if you have been injured while on the clock.
+Call us today at (786) 249-7999 to speak to one of our Brandon workers’ compensation lawyers to find out the benefits that you are entitled to and the reporting process.

 How Long Do I Have in Reporting a Workplace Injury in Brandon, Florida?